abhay-s-rawat/ffmpeg_helper/README.md

 # ffmpeg_helper
 FFmpeg commands helper for flutter with support for setup on windows platform.
+Create thumbnail and run ffprobe on all platforms except WEB.
 This uses ffmpeg_kit_flutter_min_gpl package for android/ios/macos
 Info was taken from ffmpeg_cli and recreated it as that project was stale.
 ```dart